Dene Crescent

 How Life Works Here

 Dene Crescent is located in Bradford.
 Crime is a significant concern, with 312 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 130 violent offences were recorded (42% of total).
 This is a quieter, more car-dependent location.
 The nearest shops and services may require a short drive.
+The closest is The Flying Squirrel (pub, 89m).
 The nearest transport stop is 64m away (bus).
 Rail links may require a connecting journey.
 The median property price is £138,750, with exceptional growth of 76% over five years.
 Based on 4 transactions recorded since 2014.
 Larger household sizes suggest a family-oriented community.
 There are 10 schools within 2 km, 9 rated Good or Outstanding by Ofsted.
 Both primary and secondary options are available locally.
 However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
-Overall, this street scores 36 out of 100 for liveability, in the lower quartile for its district.
+The data suggests this area could appeal to property investors.
+Overall, this street scores 39 out of 100 for liveability, in the lower quartile for its district.
 The low safety score is the dominant factor affecting liveability here.

 Score Breakdown